ogecko/alpaca-benro-polaris/docs/faq.md

 ### B2 - What is the longest Focal Length that Benro Polaris can track with?
 The maximum focal length you can effectively use with the Benro Polaris for astrophotography depends on factors like your camera, lens, the accuracy of your polar alignment, and even environmental conditions.

-Here's what the sources say:
+Here's some results from the Beta Testers:
 * 800mm with Success: One user successfully captured deep-sky images using an 800mm lens and exposures up to 15 seconds.
 Stacking around 240 images resulted in a high-quality, hour-long exposure.
 * 1750mm Equivalent Focal Length Achieved: Another user, Vladimir, pushed the limits further, achieving impressive results at an equivalent focal length of 1750mm by combining a Sigma 120-400mm lens with a 1.4x extender and a ZWO ASI585MC camera.
 This demonstrates the Benro Polaris's potential for longer focal lengths with the right equipment and settings.